david-hernandez/drupal8-oop/11-Interfaces/README.md

 Interfaces are not functional code by themselves.
 They serve as a template of sorts for actual classes.
 You may have heard people say an interface provides a "contract" that must be fulfilled.
-The interface will provide definitions for methods and properties.
-It will not provide the actual contents.
+The interface will provide definitions for methods and constants (also called their "signature",) but not properties.
+It will also not provide the actual contents of the methods.

 ```$xslt
 interface LivingThing {